Changes to Park Home Rules

-Between 4 February 2014 and 3 February 2015 you need to consult with your residents about your proposed new rules.
-You must start the consultation by sending out a prescribed form (the “Proposal Notice”) to each of your residents and to any Qualifying Residents’ Association on your park(s).
-This should be accompanied by a draft of the proposed new park rules.
+To start the process of introducing or amending the site rules, you must first consult with your residents about your proposed new rules.
+This is done by sending out a prescribed form (the “Proposal Notice”) to each of your residents and to any Qualifying Residents’ Association on your park(s).
+This must be accompanied by a draft of the proposed new (or amended) park rules.

-Once this has been done, the residents and any QRA must be given a period of at least 28 days within which to consider the proposals and to respond to them.
+The residents and any QRA then have at least 28 days within which to consider the proposals and to respond to you with any comments.
 The Proposal Notice must clearly state the deadline by which any responses to the consultation must be submitted to you.

-Once the consultation period has ended you must then send a further notice in the prescribed form (the “Consultation Response”) to all your residents (and to any QRA) within 21 days, which must:
+Once the consultation period has ended you must then send a further prescribed notice (the “Consultation Response Document”) to all your residents (and to any QRA) within 21 days, which must:

-- state whether you are intending to introduce the proposed new rules following the consultation and, if so, whether you intend to make any changes to the rules as a result of the consultation;
+- say whether you are still intending to introduce the proposed new rules following the consultation and, if so, whether you intend to make any changes to the rules as a result of the consultation;

-- attach a copy of any proposed rules which you wish to introduce following the consultation;
+- attach a further copy of the proposed rules which you wish to introduce following the consultation (including any amendments);

 - explain that the new site rules will come into effect once they have been deposited with the local authority and notice has been given to the residents; and